FriendsOfCake/search/README.md

 ### Filter collection classes

-Apart from configuring filter through search mananger in your table class, you can also create them as separate collection classes.
+Apart from configuring filters through search mananger in your table class, you can also create them as separate collection classes.
 This helps in keeping your table's `initialize()` method uncluttered and the filters are lazy loaded only when actually used.